Cosmo121/Cosmo121/README.md

 </div>

 ---
-I'm a systems engineer working at [Avidxchange][avidxchangeURL].
-Currently dabbling in a mix of technology infrastructure and modern work solutions.
+I'm a systems engineer who likes to dabble in a mix of technology infrastructure and modern work solutions.
 Feel free to take a gander at my personal [blog][blogURL] and my [LinkedIn][linkedinURL].

 [avidxchangeURL]:https://avidxchange.com
 [blogURL]:https://thepc.co/